 People are always asking me what other ways to cook crappie.
 Everyone fries crappie fillets.
 Nothing wrong with fried crappie it is still one of my favorite ways to fix it.
 This Blackened Crappie Fillet With Sriracha Sauce recipe is fast becoming a favorite of mine.
 It is blackened crappie fillet and I like to add a few little friends to the skillet to keep the fillet company.
 Usually I add shrimp or scallops.
-These are perfect compliments to crappie and adds a little more refinement to the dish.
+These are perfect complements to crappie and adds a little more refinement to the dish.

 Fried crappie is the only way we ate crappie growing up and again I could only fry mine and be happy, but it is great to try new recipes with our harvest.
 One thing I notice is that with fried crappie I can probably eat 4 big crappie fillets.
 With this recipe, I am satisfied with one crappie fillet but the three shrimp helps it out.
 Try this blackened crappie fillet recipe with sriracha sauce for an excellent way to enjoy the harvest this crappie season.